gar1t/groktest/docs/options.md

   Normalize paths to be `/` or `\`.
 Defaults to disabled and `/` if enabled without an explicit value.

+- `pprint`

+  Test output is formatted using "pretty print" when enabled.
+Disabled by default.

+  Runtimes supported: Python

 ## Parsing options